StevenBlack/hosts/readme_template.md

 Your operating system will cache DNS lookups.
 You can either reboot or run the following commands to manually flush your DNS cache once the new hosts file is in place.

-| Chromium/Google Chrome required manually cleanup DNS Cache on `chrome://net-internals/#dns` page for apply changes from custom hosts file.
+| The Google Chrome browser may require manually cleaning up its DNS Cache on `chrome://net-internals/#dns` page to thereafter see the changes in your hosts file.
 See: https://superuser.com/questions/723703
 :-----------------------------------------------------------------------------------------

 ### Windows